Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Method

-We propose to use the generator networks of cGANs or Cy-GANs to learn $f: \textbf{m} \rightarrow \mathbb{R}^{H \times W \times 3}$.
-Training is done on a real-world paired dataset (segmentation mask, real-world image) for cGAN, while Cy-GANs can be trained with an unpaired dataset.
-Figure \ref{fig:enablers} gives an overview of enablers.
-Details of datasets, cGANs, and Cy-GANs are discussed in Appendix \ref{sec:appA} and Section \ref{sec:exp}.
+We propose to use the generator networks of cGANs or Cy-GANs to map $G: \textbf{m} \rightarrow \mathbb{R}^{H \times W \times 3}$.
+Training is to be done on a real-world paired dataset of RGB images and pixel-wise semantic masks for cGAN.
+On the other hand, Cy-GANs can be trained with an unpaired dataset.